Neurology

 - Head injury including concussion (consider neurosurgery)

-- See specific Spine CPC
+- Radiculopathy or chronic back pain, see specific Spine CPC

 - Chronic unexplained pain/ pain syndrome